 Installing a few addictive games on your phone or tablet can help take your mind away from the pain and kill time when you’re really beginning to struggle.

 Practice Breathing Control / Meditation

-This tip is quite hit-and-miss depending on what type of person you are and how well you’re able to ‘zone out’ from reality when needed.
+This tip is quite hit-and-miss, depending on what type of person you are and how well you’re able to ‘zone out’ from reality when needed.

 Try A Specialist Tattoo Skin Numbing Product

-One of the most effective tattoo numbing products currently on the market is a spray called Vasocaine.
-The feedback left by hundreds of customers for this product is nothing short of sensational.
+One of the most effective tattoo numbing products currently on the market is Zensa Numbing Cream, which contains the highest level of Lidocaine allowed by the FDA for over-the-counter use.
+The feedback left by thousands of customers for this product is nothing short of exceptional.

 Take Something To Bite On